athletics/PastPresentFuture/README.md

 # StateManager

-A JavaScipt library for manipulating browser history with pushState and Ajax.
+A JavaScipt library for manipulating browser history with pushState and AJAX.

 ## Introduction